henryzhangzhy/henryzhangzhy.github.io/_posts/2019-08-21-experimental approach to understand the kalman filter.md

 ## Questions

 1. How to handle relation of sensor and the world?
-How to let sensor get observation?
+How to let sensors get observation?
    - sensor.read()?? where the reference to world is stored in sensor?
    - sensor.read(world)?? where the reference to world is passed?
    - obj = world.get_object()